56kcloud/Training/Docker/kickstart/chapters/webapps.md

     $ docker container attach debian
     ```

     Because the container still exists, the files are still available on your file system.
 At this point the file we created previously still exists.

-    However, if we remove the container, the directories on the host file system will be removed, and your changes will be gone
+    However, if we remove the container, the directories on the host file system will be removed, and your changes will be gone.

 13. Remove the container and list the directory contents